 Masdar City’s master plan is fundamental to the city’s sustainability goals.
 To view Masdar City’s master plan, please click here.

 Sustainable Buildings & Projects

-Each building in Masdar City is constructed with low-carbon cement, utilises 90 per cent recycled aluminium, and is designed to reduce energy and water consumption by at least 40 per cent compared with ASHRAE standards.
+Each building in Masdar City is constructed with low-carbon cement, utilises 90 per cent recycled aluminium, and is designed to reduce energy and water consumption by at least 40 per cent compared with the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) standards.
 These criteria are set in accordance with the Leadership in Energy and Environmental Design (LEED) certification and the UAE’s Estidama Pearl Rating System, which is administered by Abu Dhabi’s Department of Urban Planning and Municipalities.
 Estidama means ‘sustainability’ in Arabic.